Best Practices for Using Anchore Enterprise in CI

 Use Policy Checks

-Rather than just reviewing a raw list of vulnerabilities, which can be daunting and lack context, it is a best practice to use the Anchore Enforce policy engine to conduct compliance checks.
+Rather than just reviewing a raw list of vulnerabilities, which can be daunting and lack context, it is a best practice to use the Anchore Enterprise policy engine to conduct compliance checks.

 Policy-driven gating provides developers with precise, actionable feedback based on your own organizational policy or industry standards (e.g., NIST 800-53, CIS).

-Use the following command to evaluate an image against your default policy and fail the CI job if it does not meet compliance requirements.
-You might add this to the end of your sequence of commands:
+Use the following command to evaluate an image against your default policy and fail the CI job if it does not meet compliance requirements:

 anchorectl image check <DOCKER_USERNAME>/getting-started-todo-app --detail -f

-The --detail flag is essential for developers, as it provides the specific gate, trigger, and remediation recommendations needed to resolve policy violations.
+The --detail flag provides the specific gate, trigger, and remediation recommendations needed to resolve policy violations — useful for developer-facing feedback.

 Switch to Stateless Scans (One-Time Scan)

-By default, adding an image to Anchore Enterprise for analysis means that the SBOM will be stored persistently in the deployment, until archived or deleted.
-This could mean your deployment stores more SBOMs than necessary; you may not care whether an SBOM for a CI build is persisted or not.
+By default, adding an image to Anchore Enterprise for analysis means the SBOM is stored persistently in the deployment, until archived or deleted.
+For some CI use cases you may not need the SBOM to persist.

-Anchore Enterprise has a featured called One Time Scan which can be used to deliver fast feedback in your pipeline jobs, namely vulnerability and policy analysis results, but doing so without persisting the SBOM in your Anchore Enterprise deployment.
+Anchore Enterprise has a feature called One-Time Scan which delivers fast feedback in your pipeline jobs — vulnerability and policy analysis results — without persisting the SBOM.
 Use the anchorectl image one-time-scan command to conduct analysis in this mode.
-As with the anchorectl image check command, you can also pass a flag to fail the pipeline job if the policy analysis fails.
-For example:
+You can also pass a flag to fail the pipeline job if the policy analysis fails:

-By default, this command will return a policy check.
-Using the -o json parameter, JSON results for policy check, vulnerability scan and the SBOM will be returned.
-These results can then be machine parsed by the CI job to determine actions.
+By default this command returns a policy check.
+Using the -o json parameter, JSON results for policy check, vulnerability scan, and the SBOM are returned together.
+These results can then be machine-parsed by the CI job to determine actions.

 Conclusion

-You’ve now fully instrumented your pipeline to add hi-fidelity SBOM-based vulnerability and compliance checks to your CI jobs!
+You’ve now fully instrumented your pipeline to add high-fidelity SBOM-based vulnerability and compliance checks to your CI jobs.